techsoft3d/hc-caas-api/README.md

 To initialize the library simply provide the URL of the CaaS server instance you wish to connect to.

-To use the API with the official CaaS server, you will need to obtain an API key.
+To use the API with the official CaaS server, you will need to provide an API access key when initializing the library.
 You can request an account at [https://caas-admin.techsoft3d.com](https://caas-admin.techsoft3d.com).
-Once you have an account, you can generate an API key from the "API Keys" tab.
-You will need to provide this key when initializing this library.
-If you are using your own instance of CaaS, authentication is an optional feature.
+Once you have an account, you can generate an API access key from the "API Keys" tab.
+If you are using your own instance of CaaS, authentication is optional.

 **Remember that your API key is a secret and should not be shared with others or exposed in your client-side code in production!**